|

 Although a sweet and docile animal that loves attention, the Bull Mastiff dog is powerful, making this breed

-a poor consideration for many elderly people.
+a poor consideration for many seniors.

-have trouble controlling the animal when out on walks.
-Because of these challenges, we would not recommend this breed
+have trouble controlling this boy when out on walks.

 If you're a proud owner, breeder or fancier of this breed, we'd like to hear from you.